GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 ## Using the API {: #usingtheapi }

-Once you have an access token, your app can then use the Chrome Web Store Publish API.
-There are endpoints for creating items, updating items, and publishing items.
+Once you have an access token, your extension can then use the Chrome Web Store Publish API.
+There are endpoints for creating a new item, updating an existing item, and publishing an item.

-{% Aside 'gotchas' %}
+Below is a list of considerations for using the Publish API:

-After creating your item for the first time, you must fill out the [Store Listing][store-listing] and [Privacy practices][privacy] in the [Chrome Web Store Developer
+- Before you can publish a new item, you have to fill out the [Store Listing][store-listing] and [Privacy practices][privacy] tabs in the [Developer Dashboard][cws-dashboard].
-Dashboard.][cws-dashboard].
+- After publishing an new or existing item, it will undergo a review process.
+See [x][x] to learn more.

-More detail about the Web
+- Before uploading an existing store item, remember to increase the [version number][x].

-Store API can be found [here][cws-api].
+Learn more about the Chrome Web

-{% endAside %}
+Store Publish API [here][cws-api].

 ### Uploading a package to create a new store item {: #uploadnew }